GavinHuttley/tib/source/molevol/neutral_theory.rst

 ..
 [2] There are 19 amino acids that can be changed into.

 Now let us consider an extreme scenario of a specific position in a hypothetical human protein sequence that only tolerates hydrophilic amino acids and any other type is recessive lethal before birth.
-I have illustrated this hypothetical sequence as having an arginine (``R``, see :ref:`Neutral variation <neutral>`).
+I have illustrated this hypothetical sequence as having an arginine (``R``, see :ref:`Neutral variation <neutral_variation>`).
 If we watch that sequence through time, we can never see any changes other than those which generate another hydrophilic amino acid because of natural selection.
 For this position, the actual total probability of mutation is the same as above.
 But if viewed from a longer time depth, after natural selection has operated, there can only be 5 hydrophilic amino acids.
 Thus, the probability of a mutation that is not lethal is :math:`4\epsilon`.

 Now imagine we view variation in this protein at the population level.
 At our strictly hydrophilic position, only other hydrophilic amino acids can exist because they exhibit no difference with respect to natural selection.
 In this sense, we say they are "neutral" with respect to natural selection (not to be confused with chemically neutral).
 Now let us examine a different position in our hypothetical protein where, for instance, all amino acids are equivalent.
 We will see many more distinct variants and, as for the hydrophilic position, all such variants are neutral with respect to natural selection.

 .. the fixation probability will be less and ditto for the substitution rate.

 .. sidebar:: Neutral variation
-    :name: neutral
+    :name: neutral_variation

     .. digraph:: neutrality